2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 2sxc

 1. ⏳ Toolbars Service Improvements:  transport `data` for use in notes etc. ca. 0.5d 2dm
+1. Improve Export-Import Bundles
+    1. Ability to create bundles in the Admin UI
+    1. Ability to review bundles and what's inside in the Admin-UI
+    1. Ability to download/export bundles
+    1. Ability to import bundles in the Admin-UI
+    1. Ability to save bundles to App_Data
+    1. Ability to import bundles from App_Data
+    1. Maybe ability to auto-save bundles to App_Data on standard export
 1. Notes / Metadata
     1. Provide Page-Level Metadata and Settings (outside of a specific App) - ca. 2d
     1. Metadata for Page, User, Site incl.
 Notes for each - ca. 2d